haikusw/jaqalpaq/doc/jaqalpaq.transpilers.qiskit.rst

     :param b: The second qubit to act on.
     :type b: qiskit.circuit.Bit, qiskit.circuit.Register, int, slice, list, or range

-.. function:: qiskit.circuit.QuantumCircuit.r(theta, phi, q)
+.. function:: qiskit.circuit.QuantumCircuit.jaqalr(theta, phi, q)

     Add a single-qubit gate representing arbitrary rotation around an axis in the X-Y plane to a circuit.
+Note that this is essentially a different parametrization of Qiskit's U2 gate.

     :param float theta: The angle that sets the planar axis to rotate around.
     :param float phi: The angle by which the gate rotates the state.
     :param q: The qubit to act on.
     :type q: qiskit.circuit.Bit, qiskit.circuit.Register, int, slice, list, or range

-.. function:: qiskit.circuit.QuantumCircuit.sx(q)
+.. function:: qiskit.circuit.QuantumCircuit.sy(q)

-    Add a sqrt(X) gate to a circuit.
+    Add a sqrt(Y) gate to a circuit.

     :param q: The qubit to act on.
     :type q: qiskit.circuit.Bit, qiskit.circuit.Register, int, slice, list, or range

-.. function:: qiskit.circuit.QuantumCircuit.sy(q)
+.. function:: qiskit.circuit.QuantumCircuit.sydg(q)

-    Add a sqrt(Y) gate to a circuit.
+    Add an inverse sqrt(Y) gate to a circuit.

     :param q: The qubit to act on.
     :type q: qiskit.circuit.Bit, qiskit.circuit.Register, int, slice, list, or range